Pain Solutions for Pianists

 As healthy movement becomes clearer, we begin to apply it directly inside your repertoire.

-The goal is not just “less pain,” but rather a reliable technique that lets us feel amazing while playing.
+The goal is not just “less pain,” but rather a reliable technique that enables us play anything while remaining comfortable.

 We will: